 The cash consist of bank balances.
 Cash and cash equivalents consit of cash and short-term deposits with original terms to maturity of less than ninety days.

-The fair value of accounts receivable, cash and accounts payable approximates their carrying value given their current maturities.
+The fair value of accounts receivable (except for amounts receivable on disposal of investments), cash and accounts payable approximates their carrying value given their current maturities.